Former teaching assistant accused of child rape gets 15 years in plea deal

 Muterperl was charged in 2016 with multiple counts of criminal sexual penetration and criminal sexual contact of a minor under the age of 13, stemming from accusations he molested two girls while working in a school.

-Both cases were later dismissed.
+Both cases were dismissed.
 Muterperl had been fired from the district after the charges were filed.

 One of the cases from Muterperl's time at Atalaya Elementary School was dismissed due to the state's inability to prosecute in a timely manner, according to court documents.